 This scholarship was established to memorialize John M. Winters and his many years educating law students and his contributions to the School of Law at the University of San Diego.
 This scholarship is awarded to a third-year full-time or fourth-year part-time student.
 The primary criterion for selection is financial need.
 In those cases where more than one student qualifies based on relatively equal need, preference shall be given to the students who have families to support.
 If two or more students qualify based on financial need alone, any such tie shall be broken by taking into consideration the student's academic accomplishments and contributions to the School of Law.

-Kevin Briscoe Memorial Scholarship
+Kevin and Bryan Briscoe Memorial Endowed Scholarship Fund

 A scholarship will be awarded to a student who has been involved in community activities or volunteer service during law school.